Harry Lambert (stylist): As stylist to Harry Styles

 Styles met Lambert in 2014.
 At the time, Styles was a fan of Yves Saint Laurent, and emulating Mick Jagger's fashion.
 Lambert presented him with a wardrobe he described as "playful", that was inspired by Gucci and JW Anderson.
 At first, Styles felt that the flares he was presented with were "fucking crazy" but he loved that Lambert "had fun with clothing."

 Lambert has connected Styles with many small designers, lifting their names up to the mainstream in the process.
 In 2015 Styles wore clothing by Daniel W. Fletcher.
 Styles purchased every shirt in his graduate collection when Fletcher was only 24, and wore them on talk shows, causing the launch of his collection to sell out instantly.
 He wore Charles Jeffrey LOVERBOY on the Late Late Show with James Corden in 2017, and custom Harris Reed during Live on Tour in 2018.
 Lambert and Styles collaborated with Reed on outfits for Styles' "Lights Up" music video and the December 2020 profile of Vogue.
 Similar to Fletcher, Reed was in the process of graduating from Central Saint Martins when he was commissioned.
 Styles wore clothes created by the designer Steven Stokey-Daley in his "Golden" music video, as well as items by designers Emily Bode, Arturo Obegero, and Lazoschmidl, among others.

 Styles collaborated with Lambert on his Met Gala outfit and for his Vogue photoshoot, where he wore a Gucci dress on the cover.
+He partnered with Styles in 2021 to launch the gender-neutral nail care and lifestyle brand, Pleasing.

 As stylist to Emma Corrin, Josh O'Connor and Dominic Calvert-Lewin

-Lambert worked with Corrin and O'Connor on red carpet attire for The Crown, but they were forced to deliver looks digitally instead of for talk shows, premieres, and awards due to the COVID-19 pandemic.
+Lambert worked with Emma Corrin and Josh O'Connor on red carpet attire for The Crown, but they were forced to deliver looks digitally instead of for talk shows, premieres, and awards due to the COVID-19 pandemic.
 He also worked with O'Connor for the 2021 Cannes Film Festival, where he wore a custom Loewe look.
 Lambert styled Corrin for the 2022 Laurence Olivier Awards, where they wore a Loewe dress, and for the 2022 Met Gala, where they paid homage to Evander Berry Wall.

 In 2021 Lambert started working with football player Dominic Calvert-Lewin.
 Their first work together was for Highsnobiety.
 Later that year, Lambert styled Calvert-Lewin for the cover of Arena Homme +, where he wore a flared short suit and a glittery pink Prada handbag.
 In 2022 Lambert worked with Calvert-Lewin on a British GQ editorial.